Rodent mite dermatitis

 Rodent mite dermatitis (also known as rat mite dermatitis) is an often unrecognized ectoparasitosis occurring after human contact with haematophagous mesostigmatid mites that infest rodents, such as house mice, rats and hamsters.
 The condition is associated with the tropical rat mite (Ornithonyssus bacoti), spiny rat mite (Laelaps echidnina) and house mouse mite (Liponyssoides sanguineus) which opportunistically feed on humans.
 Rodent mites are capable of surviving for long periods without feeding and travelling long distances when seeking hosts.
 Cases have been reported in homes, libraries, hospitals and care homes.
 A similar condition, known as gamasoidosis, is caused by avian mites.

 Symptoms and signs

 Rodent mite bites leave multiple groups or individual small itchy papules (around 1–2 mm in diameter) on the skin (papular urticaria).
 These are found mostly "on the upper extremities, neck, upper trunk and face".

 Diagnosis

-Diagnosis requires species identification of the parasite, which will be likely to be found in the environment of its host rather than on the hosts’ skin.
+Diagnosis requires species identification of the parasite, which will be likely to be found in the environment of its host rather than on the host's skin.
 Rodent mites are very small, for O. bacoti "female mites reach a size between 0.75 and 1.40 mm, males are a little smaller".